-I’m sure we’ve all had expectations.
-And we’ve all had not fun reactions when our expectations weren’t met.
+I'm sure we've all had expectations and we've gotten upset when our expectations weren't met.

 Not fun, right?
 I was stuck in that unfun place because I was holding onto my expectations and mad that God didn't give me what I wanted.

 I was stuck in that place for a long time, until one December I read an all-too-familiar Bible story, but looked at it from Mary's perspective.

 Here was a young girl who expected to marry Joseph.
 As a former teenager, I'm positive she daydreamed about her wedding day, about Joseph being a loving husband, of having children, especially sons and of being a good wife and mother.
 I doubt she had huge dreams for her life, but she envisioned it with love and marriage before the baby carriage.

 The angel tells her in Luke 1 28-33 that she is going to conceive and give birth to the Messiah.
 This was something that I'm sure all Jewish girls and mothers longed for, to bring the long-awaited Savior into the world.
 She must be feeling overwhelmed, unqualified, and honored.

 She simply asks one question and is satisfied with the answer.
 I'm sure I would have had hundreds!
 Or I would have been like so many of the prophets and like Moses, who all didn't believe they were qualified for the job.
 Or said no thank you, I don't want to be accused of adultery and stoned, find someone who is married to bear the Messiah.
 I probably would have come up with excuses after I asked my plethora of questions.

 But not Mary.
 In verse 38 she says "I am the Lord's servant," Mary answered.
 "May your word to me be fulfilled."

 And as I continued reading through the Gospel of Luke, I saw it again and again.
 Circumstance after circumstance that came up that must have been nowhere near what Mary was expecting.